 Americans for the Arts Announces Changes to its Board of Directors

-Americans for the Arts is the leading nonprofit organization for advancing the arts in America.
+Americans for the Arts is the leading nonprofit organization for advancing the arts and arts education in America.
 With offices in Washington, D.C. and New York City, it has a record of more than 50 years of service.
 Americans for the Arts is dedicated to representing and serving local communities and creating opportunities for every American to participate in and appreciate all forms of the arts.
 Additional information is available at www.AmericansForTheArts.org.